-- (1) Expenditures are reported on the accrual basis of accounting. - (2) Hampton-Newport News Community Services Board did not elect to use the 10 percent de minimis indirect cost rate allowed under Uniform Guidance. - (3) Pass-through identifying numbers are presented where available.
+- (1) Expenditures are reported on the accrual basis of accounting.
+Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement. - (2) Hampton-Newport News Community Services Board did not elect to use the 10 percent de minimis indirect cost rate allowed under Uniform Guidance. - (3) Pass-through identifying numbers are presented where available.